awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [RxAnimated ★382](https://github.com/RxSwiftCommunity/RxAnimated) - Animated RxCocoa bindings
 * [BindKit ★4](https://github.com/electricbolt/bindkit) - Two-way data binding framework for iOS.
 Only one API to learn.
 * [STDevRxExt ★2](https://github.com/stdevteam/STDevRxExt) - STDevRxExt contains some extension functions for RxSwift and RxCocoa which makes our live easy.
+* [RxReduce ★17](https://github.com/RxSwiftCommunity/RxReduce) - Lightweight framework that ease the implementation of a state container pattern in a Reactive Programming compliant way.

 ### React-Like
 * [Render ★1823](https://github.com/alexdrone/Render) - Swift and UIKit a la React.